R&B

 Authenticity Cycles and Continuous Reinvention

 Every generation believes the previous generation's R&B was 'real' and the current generation is corrupted.
-This pattern has repeated for 75 years.
+This pattern has repeated without exception for 75 years, and understanding its persistence is essential to understanding why debates about R&B's authenticity are ultimately debates about generational identity rather than musical quality.

 SZA